poplock1/Lightweight_ERP/README.md

 Now I can proudly say that I really understand quicksort algorihm, so the effort paid off.

-Program aslo passes all tests given by our lecturers.
+Program also passes all tests given by our lecturers.

 ## Author